All Episodes

 That would be, you know, people advanced in age or with underlying conditions, particularly those that would affect the immune system.

-And if you have an elderly person who has, you know, those things going on, you really need to pay particular attention to what's going on.
+And if you have an elderly person who has those things going on, you really need to pay particular attention to what's going on.

 Average age of a person dying from corona, Dr. Carson, is 80.

-seems like unlike for example and I'm not an expert in viruses so you gotta bear with me but it's interesting in one sense how H1N1 impacted younger people a lot more not older people this one impacts older people more but not younger people but it seems like uh for most people if you are healthy and even if you contract the disease that you're gonna be fine.
+It seems like, unlike, for example, and I'm not an expert in viruses, so you got to bear with me, but it's interesting in one sense how H1N1 impacted younger people a lot more, not older people.

-But if you're older and you have a compromised immune system or underlying health conditions and I would imagine in other words you have other health concerns or I would I would argue that probably means if you're going through chemotherapy or some type of therapy that you're at a particularly much higher risk.
+But if you're older and you have a compromised immune system or underlying health conditions, and I would imagine, in other words, you have other health concerns, or I would argue that probably means if you're going through chemotherapy or some type of therapy, that you're at a particularly much higher risk.

-It it is important to recognize that the the average length of time that it takes from the time you're exposed to the virus to the time you become symptomatic according to a Johns Hopkins study is about five point one days.
+It is important to recognize that the average length of time that it takes from the time you're exposed to the virus to the time you become symptomatic, according to a Johns Hopkins study, is about 5.1 days.

 It's not necessarily true.

-Uh that's a fair way to say it and to make sure that you are not carrying diseases to them.
+That's a fair way to say it, and to make sure that you are not carrying diseases to them.

-And and if for example you need to care for them or somebody that needs to care for them it would be a good idea for those individuals to get tested maybe even get tested regularly and and take the precautions of you know washing impurel and gloves and masks and all the things that we that are pretty much basic common sense.
+And if, for example, you need to care for them or somebody that needs to care for them, it would be a good idea for those individuals to get tested, maybe even get tested regularly, and take the precautions of, you know, washing and purel and gloves and masks and all the things that are pretty much basic common sense.

 We're hoping that it acts the same way as some of the other coronaviruses do.

-And if that's the case, then the warmth weather will be our friend.
+And if that's the case, then the warm weather will be our friend.

 But we don't know for sure.

-Um, and again, I think these are important things, but the senior director for infection prevention at Johns Hopkins is actually saying that the flu we have this year is having a much greater impact on Americans than Corona.
+And again, I think these are important things, but the senior director for infection prevention at Johns Hopkins is actually saying that the flu we have this year is having a much greater impact on Americans than corona.

 People don't get worked up about the flu.